2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/002_ComputerScienceFundamentals/006_Generic_Programming.md

 Some other implementations use a $\frac{1}{4}$/$\frac{3}{4}$ rule, halving the array capacity when the item deletion brings the number of items lower than $\frac{1}{4}$ of the array and doubling it when an insertion makes the number of elements higher than $\frac{3}{4}$ of the array capacity.

-**Note:** Not all programming languages have native support for arrays, for instance Python uses lists.
+**Note:** Not all programming languages have native support for arrays, for instance Python normally uses lists (although it supports arrays via the `array` standard library).

 | Operation                  | Average Cost           |
 | :---------:                | :-----:                |